Robert Carlock

 Robert Morgan Carlock (born September 21, 1972) is an American screenwriter and producer.
 He has worked as a writer for several NBC television comedies, and as a showrunner for 30 Rock, which was created by his recurring collaborator, comedian Tina Fey.
-He co-created Unbreakable Kimmy Schmidt with Fey.
-He co-created the television show Mr. Mayor starring Ted Danson, again with Fey.
+Carlock and Fey co-created the sitcoms Unbreakable Kimmy Schmidt, starring Ellie Kemper, and Mr. Mayor, starring Ted Danson.

 Early life

 Carlock was born in Waltham, Massachusetts, the son of Martha and Roger Emery Carlock.
 Raised in Weston, Massachusetts, he graduated from Belmont Hill School in 1991 and cum laude from Harvard University in 1995, where he became president of the Fly Club, an all-male social club, and an editor for the Harvard Lampoon.

 Career

 Carlock began writing for The Dana Carvey Show in 1996.
 Following that, he was a member of the writing staff of Saturday Night Live from 1996 to 2001, contributing to 99 episodes of the show.
 One of his notable SNL sketches was NPR's Delicious Dish with Ana Gasteyer and Molly Shannon.
 In 2011, Ben and Jerry's released a new ice cream flavor based on the sketch written by Carlock and named it "Schweddy Balls".

 Carlock left SNL in 2001 to write for Friends in Los Angeles, working on the show until 2004 when he joined the staff of Friends spinoff Joey for two years.
 Carlock then moved back to New York to work on an "Untitled Tina Fey Project" in 2006, which became 30 Rock, which he wrote for and produced.
 He then worked on Fey's next sitcom, Unbreakable Kimmy Schmidt, which debuted in 2015.
 He also wrote the screenplay for Fey's film Whiskey Tango Foxtrot (2016).

 Carlock has won several awards for his work on 30 Rock, including Primetime Emmys, Writers Guild of America Awards, and Producers Guild of America Awards, as well as being named one of the top 50 power showrunners of 2011.

 In 2021, Carlock co-created the series Mr. Mayor with Fey which premiered on NBC on January 7, 2021.
 The series has received generally positive reviews from critics.
 In April 2021, the series was renewed for a second season.

+The Fall and Rise of Reggie Dinkins, which Carlock created with Sam Means, premiered in January 2026 to positive reviews and 5.8 million viewers.